 We collect personal information from you directly through processes, forms and third party entities.
 We generally collect and use the following categories of data for different groups of people at an institutional level:

-- Prospective students: to facilitate admission and provide higher education services, we collect personal and family information related to the application and financial aid process, including supporting documentation, identification and contact information; education history, demographic information (e.g., race, gender, and age) as voluntarily shared, testing history, personal information and history, employment history and payment information.
+- Prospective students: to facilitate admission and provide higher education services, we collect personal and family information related to the application and financial aid process, including supporting documentation, identification and contact information (including but not limited to name, email address, physical address, phone number and other location data); education history, demographic information (e.g., race, gender, and age) as voluntarily shared, testing history, personal information and history (e.g. date of birth, social security number, etc.), employment history and payment information.

 - Students: to register, administer financial aid, provide housing, track academic progress, and provide academic advising and other services including OneCard access, we use information submitted as prospective students, information related to academic record and performance, subscription data for online courses, and video images recorded by our video security system for the purposes of ensuring physical security and to protect college property.